ac110718/Learning/Recommendation_Systems/recommendation_systems.md

 What determines an effective recommendation system?
 Don't go by simplistic metrics like "engagement" because user could be lost.
 You do NOT want slow and low conversion (wandering around lots of pages), you want fast and HIGH conversion (on target immediately).

 Allowing users to have a small sense of control or contribution towards progress can go a long way (allow subselection of recommendations, etc).
 Add eggs to cakebatter dramatically boosted sales from just add water.

+## Chapter 4

+User-item matrix stores users sentiment (rating) toward the content item.
+The point is to have some empty cells because your recommender system will attempt to predict what the user would put in those if they rated the corresponding items.

+Sparsity problem: most users only buy one or a few items, so most of the cells are blank.
+The challenge is: how do you interpolate based on this?